Skip to Main Content

 Student Affairs

 The CUNY School of Labor and Urban Studies (CUNY SLU) offers a comprehensive array of services to assist students to achieve their academic goals.
-From writing assistance, advisement, career services, veteran services, accessibility services, and counseling, the Student Services Division is here to work with students to meet their needs.
+From writing assistance, advisement, career services, veteran services, accessibility services, and counseling, the Student Affairs & Services unit is here to work with students to meet their needs.

 If you need to contact the Office of Student Services, please send an email to: StudentServices@slu.cuny.edu